Our second RailsBridge Boston workshop

 Besides doing all the things we did in the last workshop and recruiting even more superb TAs, we implemented three new workshop "features":

 Logo and stickers

 We didn't have a logo for our August workshop.
 But we got one for this one.
 Martha Rettig made us a fabulous logo and designed two stickers to match (see picture on right).
-We ordered 500 of these babies from PrintRunner and handed them out to everyone at the workshop.
+We handed out 500 of these to everyone at the workshop.
 We're grateful to team member Anita Patel for coming up with the whole brilliantly cost-effective idea, which was very budget and schedule friendly.